luisfrcarvalho/luisfrcarvalho/README.md

 ### Hi there 👋

+🔭 I’m currently working on Talkdesk as a Software Engineer.
+📫 How to reach me: luisfrodriguescarvalho@gmail.com

 <!--
 **luisfrcarvalho/luisfrcarvalho** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.